Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling: Acknowledgements

-{\it Acknowledgements --} We thank Thibaut Lacroix and Susana F. Huelga for helpful discussions at the early stages of this project.
-This work was supported by the ERC Synergy grant HyperQ (Grant No. 856432) and the BMBF via project PhoQuant (Grant No. 13N16110).
-The authors acknowledge support by the state of Baden-W{\" u}rttemberg through bwHPC and the German Research Foundation (DFG) through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster).
+We thank Thibaut Lacroix and Susana F. Huelga for helpful discussions at the early stages of this project.
+This work was supported by the ERC Synergy grant HyperQ (Grant No.~856432), the BMBF via project PhoQuant (Grant No.~13N16110), and the Volkswagen Foundation (Grant No.~0200187).
+The authors acknowledge support by the state of Baden-W{\" u}rttemberg through bwHPC and the German Research Foundation (DFG) through Grant No.~INST 40/575-1 FUGG (JUSTUS 2 cluster).